euwbah/musescore-xen-tuner/README.md

 If all else fails, [report an issue](#reporting-an-issue).
 Include the tuning config text you were trying to use and provide a score example.

+### The plugin just doesn't respond for certain notes

+This is most likely a tuning config issue &mdash; certain accidental combinations would be created by the tuning config, but because of the order of declarations, it can't be properly parsed back.

+> 🟢 For example, in `heji/5 limit.txt`, if you shift the second ligature set declaration before the first, you will encounter this issue.

+See how to [report an issue](#reporting-an-issue), and take note of the debug logs & error messages you find in the Plugin Creator.
+If it is really this issue, the debug messages will contain detailed info on how the plugin tried to parse a note and failed, and you can use that info to fix the tuning config yourself, or ask for help.

 ### I changed the tuning config text, but the plugin isn't picking up the changes

 - If there's a [pre-computed `.json` tuning file](#1-pre-compute-the-tuning-config), you will need to either delete it or use the [Xen Tuner pre-compute config tool](https://euwbah.github.io/musescore-xen-tuner/) to generate a new one with the updated tuning config text.